-Need a new pair of hiking shoes for 2017?
-We can help!
-We researched the market's top 55 pairs and chose the 10 best for our side-by-side testing process to help you find the right footwear for your next outdoor adventure.
+In need of a new pair of hiking shoes for 2017 but don't know where to start?
+You came to the right place.
+We've done the work for you, researching the market's top 55 pairs and choosing the 10 best for our side-by-side testing process, all to help you find the right footwear for your next outdoor adventure.
 Whether you have wide feet, high arches, bad knees, or just don't want to spend a fortune on your footwear, we have you covered here at OutdoorGearLab.
 We've compared all of the various options and features of the top models out there through hands, err, feet-on testing while hiking in a variety of terrain.
 We rated each model on an assortment of features, so if you need something specifically for a wet climate or for a cushioned ride, we have recommendations for you.
 Keep reading below to see which models we liked the best.

 Read the full review below >

 |Displaying 1 - 5 of 10||<< Previous | View All | Next >>|

 Best Overall Women's Hiking Shoe